Dates: Dec 03 – 14, 2015

 Payment & Cancellation Policy

-$400 due at time of reservation.
-The final balance is due 90 days prior to trip departure.
+Final balance due 90 days prior to trip departure.

 If you cancel prior to departure (we need written notice), cancellation fees are: